joerichsen/smart_form/README.md

 ## TODO

+* nested fields
 * partial validation
-* working with nested data is a breeze
+* support for passing a context to the custom validations as well as the get, set, and cast functions

 ## Example